 Reticular veins present as short, jagged lines that sit under the surface of the skin and are typically red or blue.
 They are attributed to improper valve closure within your veins which can cause blood to flow backward.
 Reticular veins often show up in branch-like patterns similar to spider veins but can cause discomfort.
 Reticular veins can be caused by larger varicose veins, but usually don’t protrude the same way.
 Depending on the circumstances, treatments can include Sclerotherapy or Ambulatory Phlebectomy.

 Deep Vein Thrombosis (DVT)

-One of the most serious vein conditions, deep vein thrombosis can prove fatal if not properly treated by forming a blood clot in the deep veins of the leg that could block the artery.
-This life-threatening condition could be caused by heart conditions, blood clotting disorders or untreated varicose veins, along with old age, smoking and long-distance travel.
-As it’s such a serious condition, treatment should be sought immediately if you notice symptoms such as excessive swelling of the legs and feet, significant cramping pains and severe leg pains.
-DVT can be diagnosed with a vascular ultrasound or blood test.
+One of the most serious vein conditions, forming a blood clot in the deep veins of the leg that could block the artery, deep vein thrombosis (DVT) can prove fatal if not properly treated.
+This life-threatening condition could be caused by heart conditions, blood clotting disorders or untreated varicose veins, along with advanced age, smoking and long-distance travel.
+As it’s such a serious condition, treatment should be sought immediately if you notice deep vein thrombosis symptoms, such as excessive swelling of the legs and feet, significant cramping pains and severe leg pains.
+DVT can be diagnosed with a Vascular Ultrasound or a blood test.

 Venous insufficiency is a condition where your veins struggle to send blood from your limbs back to your heart.
 This can cause blood to pool in veins, most commonly affecting your legs.
 Venous insufficiency treatment varies depending on whether the cause is due to blood clots or untreated varicose veins.
 Some options for venous disorder treatment insufficiency include compression stockings, Sclerotherapy and Ambulatory Phlebectomy.

 What Can I Do to Take Care of My Veins?